Official Fan-Submitted Content

 - And a number of them had a surprisingly prominent presence in the story.
 Though none were immune to being Killed Off for Real, as Ancient and Guardian can tell you.
 LEGO was also fond of letting the fans design already official but previously unseen characters, either as fan-made LEGO figures or as drawn artwork, which then received official status.
 Certavus, Surel, his Iron Wolves and Toa Nikila are just a few of these.
 The Agori villager named Kyry is an interesting case, however: a fan-built model of him was declared canon, but when he appeared in a comic, he looked nothing like the model due to the miscommunication between the writers and the comic artist.

-- Lego's CUUSOO is an official channel (currently in open beta) where fans can submit their designs for models and vote on which ones they'd like to see enter production.
+- LEGO Ideas (formerly CUUSOO) is an official channel (currently in open beta) where fans can submit their designs for models and vote on which ones they'd like to see enter production.
 Fan designs that get 10,000 user votes are sent to LEGO's team for consideration.

 - While still under development, The Elder Scrolls Online had fans send in suggestion for the name of a Dunmer in the game.

 - Occasionally, Capcom would hold a contest asking for drawings of Robot Masters to be in the next Mega Man game.
 Most were held in Japan, except for Mega Man 6, which was an American tie-in with Nintendo Power that gave us Wind Man and Knight Man.